-CertiK provides the all-in-one Web3 project analysis platform with a wealth of data-driven insights, that let user explore new projects, execute due diligence with precision, and stay up-to-date with all recent happenings in the space.
+CertiK provides the all-in-one Web3 project analysis platform with rich insights, that let user explore new projects, execute due diligence with precision, and stay up-to-date with all recent happenings in the space.

-As UI/UX designer, I took main responsible for designing and updating two key parts of the platform:
+As UI/UX designer, I took main responsible for designing and updating two main parts of the platform:

 Suite of due diligence tools supports user to access industry research and analysis on the latest crypto trends, so that understand the insights and risks in Web3.